 The World Vision Gift Catalog offers a similar program that funds hundreds of life changing, life-saving opportunities and gifts that give back to help children and families.
 An ongoing gift, sponsor a child for $39 per month and, through correspondence, watch as the child and his/her community grow with your support.
-The Christian giving organization also offers more than 100 gifts for moderately priced donations such as $110 for a goat and two chickens for a family, or $35 for $280 worth of necessities such as brand-new clothing, blankets, personal care items and even toys for poor children in the U.S. The gift recipient in turn receives a special card describing the gift that was purchased and the impact it will have in the life of a person in need.
+The Christian giving organization also offers more than 100 gifts for moderately priced donations such as $110 for a goat and two chickens for a family, or a $50 hunger relief fund plus different levels of “necessities” such as brand-new clothing, blankets, personal care items and even toys for poor children in the U.S. The gift recipient in turn receives a special card describing the gift that was purchased and the impact it will have in the life of a person in need.

 Kids to Kids Direct Giving

 Help your child give a gift to another child through Save the Children, for an incredible bonding moment.
 Choose from an online catalogue of items ranging from $15 (one soccer ball) to $5,000 (animals including multiple goats, sheep, cows, chicks and camels for a whole village).
-This is one charity where you can focus your donations on relief and emergency funding, especially important during the year of terrible hurricanes, earthquakes, fires and volcanoes we endured in 2018.
+This is one charity where you can focus your donations on relief and emergency funding, especially important during a time when climate change is wreaking havoc on many environments.
 For $100, you can support a refugee family with a care package filled with hygiene essentials and baby care items.
 Lots of other people on your list, including Grandma and Grandpa, will enjoy a gift given in their honor to help improve the lives of children and families in need around the world.

 Give Back Sites & Auctions for Good